mayaanne/foundations/week-1/git-remote-fork-merge-primer.md

 Google your queries e.g. "what is a git remote" and or refer to the previous resources.

 ## Reflect
 Open your `my-reflections-week-1.md` file and answer the following.
-Don't forget to stage and commit.
+Remember to stage and commit your changes.

 1. What is the difference between cloning from a forked and cloning from a non-forked repo.
 2. Can you think of an analogy to describe forking?